-Heiner Höfkes: One wort of wood is very different from another.
-The media have mainly been talking about construction timber and it was actually in short supply because of the high level of demand.
+Heiner Höfkes: There are all different kinds of wood.
+The media have mainly been talking about construction timber and that was actually in short supply because of the high level of demand.
 This was mainly due to the fact that lots of people were unable to go on holiday during the pandemic and instead decided to renovate their homes – and therefore purchased a lot of construction timber.
 The price of wood also rose sharply because of this increase in demand and has now even tripled for certain sorts of timber.
 Overall, this has given the impression that wood is in short supply – but that mainly applies to construction timber.
 There have been enough stocks of wood itself as a raw material, that is to say the tree trunks from the forests.
 Strictly speaking, the amount of wood available in Germany has been enormous.
-If a lot of construction timber is cut down, there will also be a lot of sawmill residue – and there have not been any bottlenecks there.
+If a lot of construction timber is cut down, there will also be a lot of sawmill residues – and there have not been any bottlenecks there.
 Compared to other areas of Europe, Germany is still one of the countries with enormous areas that are covered by forests and it’s even the country with the most resources in terms of wood.
 A huge amount of wood has been exported from Germany during the last few years, but this unfortunately is related to the fact that the trees aren’t coping with the dry weather and are therefore more susceptible to pests such as bark beetles and have had to be cut down.

-Heiner Höfkes: Bruno Reimann has its headquarters in the Harz area, a region with many forests in Germany, and it handles the complete wood supply cycle.
+Heiner Höfkes: Bruno Reimann has its headquarters in the Harz region, an area in Germany with many forests, and it handles the complete wood supply cycle.
 The company’s employees buy the piles of wood directly from the local forestry companies – that is to say, the huge stacks of wood from tree trunks that have been cut down, which you normally see at the side of a footpath if you go for a walk in a forest.
 The firm then transports the logs from the forest by truck directly to the customer or to rail services or to a port.
 These modes of transport are much more sustainable for fairly long distances than road services.
 The special thing here is that Bruno Reimann has three of its own railway sidings and ships 3,000 goods wagons to Germany, Denmark, the Netherlands, Poland and Austria from there every year.
-This saves about 1.8 million kilometres of empty journeys by trucks every year – that corresponds to a traffic jam that is 930 kilometres long or the distance between Oberammergau in the Allgäu region to Wilhelmshaven on the North Sea coast.
+This saves about 1.8 million kilometres of empty journeys by truck every year – which corresponds to a traffic jam that is 930 kilometres long or the distance between Oberammergau in the Allgäu region to Wilhelmshaven on the North Sea coast.

 Heiner Höfkes: We use an app that we’ve developed in-house to administer orders and the piles of wood; as a result, we can manage the quantities of wood stored in forests in a better way and also communicate with our drivers and send them orders.
 The individual piles of wood are entered or loaded into the app system with numbers, GPS coordinates and the relevant quantity of wood.
 As a result, we generate what you might call a ‘digital map’, which also displays the drivers’ own location and the small footpaths through the forest.
 It’s possible for them to find their way through the forest at any time because the app works offline too.
-The various quantities and storage areas are combined within the app to form an order and are sent to the drivers – so that each of them exactly knows the route and the quantity of wood that they should pick up.
-The drivers then enter in the system the quantities that they’ve loaded on board their trucks.
+The various quantities and storage areas are combined within the app to form an order and are sent to the drivers – so that each of them knows the exact route and quantity of wood that they should pick up.
+The drivers then enter the quantities that they’ve loaded on board their trucks in the system.

 The app is also connected to the telematic data of each vehicle, that is to say, the truck can send information about its own location, for example, or communicate with the digital system about how much wood has currently been loaded.
 While somebody is loading the truck, the vehicle can therefore provide an update about whether the wood is located where it’s supposed to be according to the plan and also pass on the information that the crane is currently loading wood.